BettercareHealth/bettercare/nc/nc-9.md

 All infants who may need an exchange transfusion must be transferred urgently to a hospital with the staff and equipment needed.
 Send parental consent and a tube of clotted maternal blood with the infant for cross-matching.
 Give phototherapy in the meantime.
 Remember that an exchange transfusion has its dangers and side-effects.

 Note
 :	In an exchange transfusion, twice the infant’s blood volume is exchanged with fresh compatible group O negative donor blood (160 ml/kg).
-Usually the exchange is done via a catheter placed in the umbilical vein and 10–20 ml blood is exchanged at a time.
+Usually the exchange is done via a catheter placed in the umbilical vein and 10–20&nbsp;ml blood is exchanged at a time.
 Care should be taken to keep the infant warm and to monitor vital signs during the procedure.

 ## Anaemia